 How to Create Video Ads

 If the video advertising trends listed above have compelled you to act, proceed with care.
-Choose your top KPIs, then work with an experienced company to make ads that delight viewers.
-Or, you may want to consider creating videos yourself.
+Choose your top KPIs, and use those as your guiding direction.
+Work with an experienced video production company to make ads that delight viewers, or you may want to consider creating videos yourself.
 These days, you don’t need to be a video producer or spend a lot of money to create effective videos.
 Here is a selection of video creation tools that may help you.
-You should also consider the types of video ads available, and decide which is the best type for your message, distribution platform, and audience.
+You should also consider the types of video ads available, and decide which is best for your message, distribution platform, and audience.

-Are you ready to jump in and start reaping the rewards of video advertising?
+Are you ready to start reaping the rewards of video advertising on the Outbrain native network?
 Go for it!